-The Emerson logo is a trademark and service mark of Emerson Electric Co.
-The DeltaV logo is a mark of one of the Emerson Process Management family of companies.
-All other marks are the property of their respective owners.
+The Emerson logo is a trade mark and service mark of Emerson Electric Co.
+DeltaV and Syncade are marks of one of the Emerson Process Management family of companies. synQ is a mark of Optimal.
+All other marks are property of their respective owners.

-The contents of this publication are presented for informational purposes only, and while every effort has been made to ensure their accuracy, they are not to be construed as warranties or guarantees, express or implied, regarding the products or services described herein or their use or applicability.
+The contents of this publication are presented for information purposes only, and while effort has been made to ensure their accuracy, they are not to be construed as warranties or guarantees, express or implied, regarding the products or services described herein or their use or applicability.
 All sales are governed by our terms and conditions, which are available on request.
 We reserve the right to modify or improve the designs or specifications of our products at any time without notice.